Kingdom of Denmark vs Hong Kong Special Administrative Region of the People's Republic of China

 Which country has an easier skilled-migration route, Kingdom of Denmark or Hong Kong Special Administrative Region of the People's Republic of China?+

-Kingdom of Denmark’s Pay Limit Scheme (Beloebsordningen) is the dominant skilled route; Hong Kong Special Administrative Region of the People's Republic of China’s General Employment Policy (GEP) is the dominant skilled route.
+Kingdom of Denmark’s Pay Limit Scheme (Beloebsordningen) requires a salary of at least DKK 552,000/year; Hong Kong Special Administrative Region of the People's Republic of China’s General Employment Policy (GEP) requires No fixed published floor.
 “Easier” depends on your salary, sponsor situation, and nationality — see each visa’s eligibility detail.

 Does Kingdom of Denmark or Hong Kong Special Administrative Region of the People's Republic of China have more visa routes without an employer sponsor?+